 The world of fashion photography for e-commerce is facing a problem: consumers.
-They are looking for more visuals (about ten in the Chinese market, and around five in Europe) to reassure themselves about the products they are about to purchase.
+They are looking for more visuals (about ten in the Chinese Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined..., and around five in Europe) to reassure themselves about the products they are about to The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince..
 The problem is that these visuals are expensive.
 People and technology are needed to create these photos.
 Allure Systems, a French-Chinese start-up, has developed a solution to address this problem.

 The new revolution of fashion photography